 - 2 cups of milk of choice (almond, pecan, coconut and dairy all work in this recipe)

-- 1 teaspoon Turmeric (where to find it)
+- 1 teaspoon Turmeric or Turmeric Spice Mix (where to get it)

 - ½ teaspoon Cinnamon (where to find it)